Random points are optimal for the approximation of Sobolev functions: Extensions to Triebel-Lizorkin spaces

 \begin{remark}[Functions with zero boundary condition] Since all our fooling functions are supported in the open set $\Omega$, all our results hold without changes for the smaller spaces of functions satisfying zero boundary conditions. \end{remark}

-\paragraph{Acknowledgement.} We thank Erich Novak for fruitful discussions about polynomial reproduction and both Winfried Sickel and Mario Ullrich for pointing us toward characterization of $ F $-spaces in terms of wavelets and atoms.
+\paragraph{Acknowledgement.} We thank Simon Hackl for bringing Besicovitch-type covering results to our attention, Erich Novak for fruitful discussions about polynomial reproduction and both Winfried Sickel and Mario Ullrich for pointing us toward characterization of $ F $-spaces in terms of wavelets and atoms.
 The authors were supported by the Austrian Science Fund (FWF) through projects F5513-N26 (DK, MS), which is part of the Special Research Program ``Quasi-Monte Carlo Methods: Theory and Applications'', and P32405 ``Asymptotic Geometric Analysis and Applications'' (MS).

 \begin{small} \end{small}